Discussing Torah matters because the Torah matters

 2. The Holy Spirit is sent.
 He is sent by the Father on behalf of the Son.

-3. The Holy Spirit works to fulfill God’s covenant with Abraham, just as Eliezer does.
+3. The Holy Spirit works to fulfill God’s covenant with Abraham.

 4. The Holy Spirit’s actions are the actions of the Father.
 Eliezer is not mentioned by name in Genesis 24 because he is to be seen as an extension of Abraham himself.
 Their identities are intertwined.